greghaskins/spectrum/CONTRIBUTING.md

 - [Write good commit messages](http://chris.beams.io/posts/git-commit/)
 - This project follows [semantic versioning](http://semver.org/).
 If your change will break backward-compatibility, please clearly indicate that in your pull request.
 - Don't add any external dependencies (especially `compile` dependencies).
 The production code should depend only on `junit` to make integration as easy as possible.
+- Avoid using features in production code that are not backward-compatible to Java 6.
+Test code can use Java 8 lambdas and other features.
+This is open for discussion in [#27](https://github.com/greghaskins/spectrum/issues/27).